nationalarchives/design-system/src/components/tabs/index.md

 ## Known issues and gaps

-The tabs component currently has a few shortcomings that mean it shouldn't be relied upon.
+The tabs component currently has a few shortcomings that mean it shouldn’t be relied upon.

 - In CSS-only mode (no JavaScript), the current tab is not indicated
 - If the tab titles are too long, the layout becomes sub-optimal